4 DUI Mistakes You Should Not Make!

 Additionally, it should be noted here that BAC test refusals CAN be used against motorists in future DUI cases.
 This is different from nearly any other type of criminal case because, in other types of criminal cases, people’s attempts to not incriminate themselves by giving more possible evidence to cops cannot be used against them to establish guilt.

-So the takeaway here is that you should be prepared for the consequences of refusing BAC testing.
+So the takeaway here is that you should be prepared for the consequences of refusing BAC testing, avoiding one of many common DUI mistakes.

 Mistake #4- Pleading guilty to a DUI without first consulting a lawyer